Wurtzite/JW_Website/content/home/experience.md

   date_start = "2010-08-01"
   date_end = "2014-05-01"
   description = """
--	Developed novel molecules for Department of Defense explosives research.
+-Developed novel molecules for Department of Defense explosives research.
--	Increased accuracy of device and decreased number of possible shrapnel vectors."""
+-Increased accuracy of device and decreased number of possible shrapnel vectors."""

 +++